IBM/SpectrumScaleTools/ece_os_readiness/README.md

-This tool assesses the readiness of a single node to install IBM Spectrum Scale Erasure Code Edition (ECE).
+This tool assesses the readiness of a single node to install IBM Storage Scale Erasure Code Edition (ECE).
 This tool only checks for requirement of a system that can run ECE, no other software or middleware on top in the same server.

-Run this tool before installing ECE with the Spectrum Scale toolkit, it is used by the toolkit to do a more comprehensive node checking from a cluster perspective, this tool checks at node level.
+Run this tool before installing ECE with the IBM Storage Scale toolkit, it is used by the toolkit to do a more comprehensive node checking from a cluster perspective, this tool checks at node level.
 Each run generates a JSON file with name IP_ADDRESS.json where data is saved.
 In standalone mode this file is only for reference.

 **IMPORTANT**
 This tool does not overrule the official documentation of the product.
-The requirements stated on the official documentation as "Minimum hardware requirements and precheck" in https://www.ibm.com/docs/en/spectrum-scale-ece
+The requirements stated on the official documentation as "Minimum hardware requirements and precheck" in https://www.ibm.com/docs/en/storage-scale-ece

 **Known limitations**
 - Current code works correctly only if the system had one or none SAS card.
 It does not work properly with more than one SAS card yet.
 Results cannot be trusted when more than one SAS card is on the system.
 Multiple SAS cards checking is planned to be addressed in future.